10Duke Enterprise C++ SDK

 No Matches

-• If HTTP request fails because the access token no longer functions (e.g. the access token has expired or the access token has been invalidated in the backend), the client automatically tries to refresh the token.
-If the refresh fails, the client re-logins the user.
-Once the access token has been refreshed, the client re-executes the request.
+• If an HTTP request fails because the access token is no longer valid (for example, it has expired or has been invalidated in the backend), the client automatically tries to refresh the token.
+If the refresh is successful, the client re-executes the original request.
+If the refresh fails, the client performs a re-login for the user.

 To create the client for browser-based authentication: